Hoon has the usual program control branches. It also has the usual logical

 Patterns should be as weak as possible.
 Unpack one layer of union at a time.
 Don't confirm things the type system knows.

-question, which is whether the head of the noun is %foo
+question, which is whether the head of the noun is %foo.

-is not a type.
+A common error is find.$, meaning p is not a type.

 Examples